kshurik/rekkobook/_sources/chapter1/baseline.md

 # let's check it for one userId = 1
 print(f"Example of known item ids for particaular user: {known_items[1]}")
 ```
-Now we have all necessary components: base recommendations without groups with possibility to filter already watched items
+Now we have all the necessary components: base recommendations without groups with the possibility to filter already watched items
-Also, if we want to get recommendations based on some user groups we can easily do the same with groupby() method and same approach
+Also, if we want to get recommendations based on some user groups we can easily do the same with groupby() method and the same approach

 ```{code-cell} ipython3
 # lets add artifical binary group to check BaselineRecommender